EastCoastProduct/homepage/src/case_study/vsnap.md

 ---
+level: ../../
+titleTag: Vsnap
-title: Rebuilding for scale
+pageHeading: Rebuilding for scale
+pageDescription: Vsnap
-name: Vsnap
+clientName: Vsnap
 projectName: Vsnap
+leadImage: ../images/case-study-shots/vsnap-screenshot@2x.png
 id: vsnap
 brandColor: 7FB22A
-level: ../../
-leadImage: ../images/case-study-shots/vsnap-screenshot@2x.png
-description: Vsnap is a video messaging platform for inside sales.
-We helped Vsnap take it’s MVP to a scalable product by rebuilding its existing platform, which eventually led to its acquisition.
 testimonialPerson: Dave Maclaughlin
 testimonialPosition: Founder and CEO of Vsnap
 testimonialContent: I spent two and a half years trying to get a clear path on tech – all of which was wrong.
 Chris got his head around the product quickly and gave me a roadmap to where we wanted to be.
+pdf: ../images/case-study-pdfs/vsnap-case-study.pdf
 layout: case-study.ejs
-pdf: ../images/case-study-pdfs/vsnap-case-study.pdf
 ---

 ## Intro